harbaum/MiSTeryNano/bl616/README.md

 ### Flashing the firmware

 The resulting binary can be flashed onto the M0S.
+If you don't have further debugger or prorgammer hardware connected to the M0S Dock, then you need to perform the following manual steps:

-You need to unplug the M0S from USB, press the BOOT button and plug it into USB with the BOOT button pressed.
+First, you need to unplug the M0S from USB, press the BOOT button and plug the M0S Dock back into the PCs USB with the BOOT button still pressed.
 Once connected release the BOOT button.
-The device should now show up with its bootloader on the PC:
+The device should now be in bootloader mode and show up with its bootloader on the PC:

 ```
 $ lsusb